 YMCA DIABETES PREVENTION PROGRAM

-Healthy Eating – Eating smaller portions, reducing your fat intake and discovering healthier food options has been proven to help prevent the onset of type 2 diabetes.
+• Healthy Eating – Eating smaller portions, reducing fat in your diet and discovering healthier food options have been proven to help prevent the onset of type 2 diabetes.

 • Increasing Physical Activity – Studies have repeatedly shown that moderate physical activity (walking, swimming, mowing the lawn) for as little as 30 minutes, five days a week can help improve your blood pressure, raise your good cholesterol and prevent blood flow problems.